BARRY LYNDON ANALYSIS - PART ONE

 The expectancy and emotional impression is that this should be Barry with Nora standing beside him, as we see in the opposing shot 28 which has Barry standing there with his knee bent out and a diminutive girl standing to his right (screen left) which is anticipated by shot 25.
 Barry's arms are hidden behind his back in shot 28, whereas in shot 25 they are hidden before the figure, but another connection is had through the very fact they are hidden.
 We don't see so much *how* the arms are hidden but that they are hidden.

 So, shot 28 tells us what we believe we should be seeing in shot 25, that Barry is the central figure, but shot 25 is actually quite different.
 Barry is not the central figure of interest.
 Barry is instead the figure pointed out by my red arrow.
 He's easily identifiable by not only the cut of his coat but his shoulders and how those shoulders shape his clothing in a different way from the other men.
-Then in shots 32 and 34 that central figure is missing, he has been pushed to the left and almost completely out of view (especially in shot 32) while Barry remains over on the left.
+Then in shots 32 and 34 that central figure in the short coat is missing, he has been pushed to the left and almost completely out of view (especially in shot 32) while Barry remains over on the left.

 The question is, why is Barry not the central focus of this shot?
 The answer should say something about the manner in which the movie is filmed, about the story of Barry Lyndon, his real relationship to it and our relationship to it.